2008 Vintage Yachting Games: Venues

 The Regatta Center in Medemblik offers suitable logistic and facilities for the organization of large International sailing events.
 The waters in front of the Regatta Center are capable for laying out several course areas.
 For the 2008 Vintage Yachting Games two course areas were used to cater for the Vintage Yachting Classes.

 Wind conditions

 The Netherlands in general and the northern part of the IJsselmeer in special has a typical sea climate.
 The wind is typically gradient driven.
 In the summer when there is a low tide in the afternoon on the Wadden Sea a sea breeze can develop from the north off the coast of Medemblik.

-In September the temperature can vary from 10-30 °C. Occasionally a thunderstorm can develop in the afternoon or evening.
+In September the temperature can vary from 10 to 30 °C. Occasionally a thunderstorm can develop in the afternoon or evening.

 Calendar

 The program of the 2008 Vintage Yachting Games was as follows: